2023 Commonwealth Youth Games

-The 2023 Commonwealth Youth Games, officially known as the VII Commonwealth Youth Games and informally as Trinbago 2023, were a youth sporting event for members of the Commonwealth that was held in Trinidad and Tobago.
+The 2023 Commonwealth Youth Games, officially known as the VII Commonwealth Youth Games and as Trinbago 2023, were a youth sporting event for members of the Commonwealth that was held in Trinidad and Tobago.
 They were the seventh edition of the Commonwealth Youth Games.
 The games were initially scheduled between 1 and 7 August 2021 but were postponed and held from 4 to 11 August 2023 as a result of the global COVID-19 pandemic and scheduling issues with the 2020 Summer Olympics and the 2022 Commonwealth Games.

 The 2023 Commonwealth Youth Games were the first to be held since the death of Queen Elizabeth II and the accession of King Charles III as Head of the Commonwealth and the reigning monarch of the Commonwealth Realms on 8 September 2022.
 They were also the first to be held in the Caribbean, and the first to include para-sports.

 This was the last Commonwealth Games to take place under the CGF presidency of Dame Louise Martin.